MileHacker Logo

 Many captivating destinations are within easy day-trip distance from Duisburg, featuring a diverse array of experiences.

-All these cities are exceptionally well-connected to Duisburg Hauptbahnhof by regional trains (RE, S-Bahn) and intercity trains (IC, ICE).
-The VRR public transport network covers many of the closer destinations, while The German railway company (DB) trains serve the slightly further ones.
-Independent travel for most of these locations is highly recommended, as Germany's train network is efficient, reliable, and easy to navigate.
+All these cities are exceptionally well-connected to Duisburg Hauptbahnhof by inter-town trains (RE, S-Bahn) and intercity trains (IC, ICE).
+The VRR public transportation system covers many of the closer destinations, while The German railway company (DB) trains serve the slightly further ones.
+Independent travel for most of these places is highly recommended, as Germany's train network is efficient, reliable, and easy to navigate.

 Accessible Locations